 Looking-Glass House is a new work by Andrea Božić and Julia Willms in collaboration with the moon: an audio-visual installation for the Arne Jacobsen Foyer at the baroque Herrenhausen Gardens taking place every evening of the festival after the sunset.
 It takes the visitors on a parcour of spaces from outside the building to an immersive environment inside it and back outside to the night sky.

-The light installation inside the Arne Jacobsen Foyer brings the palette of the night sky colours from sunset to sunrise into the glass building - from deep orange red to indigo blue - continuing and responding to the architectural inversion of the inside outside spaces and the play of mirroring and reflections of the AJ Foyer architecture itself.
+The video-light installation Civil Twilight - Choreography for 450 nm and 600 nm inside the Arne Jacobsen Foyer brings the palette of the night sky colours into the modernist glass-house building, expanding its architectural inversion of the inside outside spaces and the play of mirroring and reflections.

 Through the Looking Glasses as part of the Looking-Glass House

 About Ganzfeld effect: ‘When our brains are starved of any stimuli after staring at any featureless, uninterrupted field even for a few seconds, it triggers the Ganzfeld effect, which in German means ‘total field’ or ‘entire field’.
 The ancient Greeks and Tibetans engaged in a similar process by entering dark caverns to receive insights from their subconscious minds, or from the otherworldly realms.
 This phenomenon has been experienced by arctic explorers staring at featureless expanses of white snow, prisoners in dark cells (termed ‘prisoner’s cinema”), astronauts, pilots, and miners trapped in underground caverns who end up having visions of apparitions.’

 A training based on Ganzfeld effect is undergone by astronauts preparing for travel in outer space.

 Andrea Božić and Julia Willms’ video installation The Cube can be seen in the Städtische Galerie KUBUS.

 Works on view: